peek/peek-pg/README.md

-# Glimpse::PG
+# Peek::PG

-Provide a glimpse into the Postgres queries made during your application's requests.
+Provide a peek into the Postgres queries made during your application's requests.

-Things this glimpse view provides:
+Things this peek view provides:

 - Total number of Postgres queries called during the request
 - The duration of the queries made during the request